 Submission deadline: 15 March 2014

-The aim of the conference is to provide a robust forum for exploring contemporary problems of democratic deliberation and freedom of speech on a local read more…
+The aim of the conference is to provide a robust forum for exploring contemporary problems of democratic deliberation and freedom of speech on a local and global level.
+Special emphasis will be placed on the interplay between democratic legitimacy and freedom of speech. read more...

 Posted in Academia, Blogosphere, Calls for Papers, Conferences, Discussion, Grad Conferences, Notices, Politics, Posts, Public Philosophy, Seminars, Symposia